 Pressure Sensors Technologies

-Piezo resistive strain gauges work based on the piezo-resistive effect.
-This is the name given phenomenon by which a metal or semiconductor experience a change in its resistivity when a mechanical strain is applied on it.
+Piezoresistive strain gauges work based on the piezo-resistive effect.
+This is the name given phenomenon by which a metal or semiconductor experience a change in its resistivity when a mechanical strain is applied to it.
 Essentially, when pressure is applied to a piezo-resistive material its resistivity changes changing its resistance accordingly.
-This in turn creates a change in current which can be measured and from which the pressure applied can be calculated.
-Piezo resistive strain gauges are the most popular form of pressure sensors, applied for general purposes.
+This, in turn, creates a change in current which can be measured and from which the pressure applied can be calculated.
+Piezoresistive strain gauges are the most popular form of pressure sensors, applied for general purposes.
 It is ideally suited for positive pressure measurements and is a force collector type pressure sensor.